josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/👾_prevent_as_national_behaviour_dampener.md

 ---

 ## Footer
-*PREVENT as National Behaviour Dampener* is a node in the Governance & Prevent cluster.
+*👾 PREVENT as National Behaviour Dampener* is a node in the Governance & Prevent cluster.
 It outlines how counter-extremism logic interacts with institutional fragility to suppress ordinary human emotion, political expression, and dissent.

 Cross-references: